What is I Speak Latin?

 Yes, if you are willing to learn along with your students, make mistakes, and have fun!
 The I Speak Latin text includes detailed scripts and pronunciation guides to help you, and free audio files are available for download.

-One caveat: I Speak Latin requires active teaching; it is not a self-directed program that students can do on their own.
+One caveat: I Speak Latin requires active teaching; it is not a self-directed program.

 How much time does it take to teach I Speak Latin?